hapytex/django-antipatterns/antipatterns/signals.md

 # Why is it a problem?

+Signals have a variety of problems and unforseen consequences.
+In the below sections, we list a few.

+## Signals can be circumvented

 One of the main problems with signals is that signals do *not* always run.
 Indeed the `pre_save` and `post_save` signals will *not* run when we save or update objects in bulk.
 For example if we create multiple `Post`s with: